StuartsProjects/GPSTutorial/Readme.md

 ## GPS Tutorial

 On public forums, such as Arduino, I see great many posts along the lines of 'My GPS does not work'.
-Most often people connect a GPS to an Arduino,  load up a complete application and finds it does not work, there is no GPS location reported.
-Sometimes people do a more sensible thing and load one of the simple examples that comes with an Arduino library, but still they find their GPS 'does not work'
+Most often people connect a GPS to an Arduino,  load up a complete application and find it does not work, there is no GPS location reported.
+Sometimes people the sensible thing and load one of the simple examples that comes with an Arduino library, but still they find their GPS 'does not work'

 The first troubleshooting step is to realise that the GPS will probably only work when it's outside with a good view of the sky.
 It matters little how much you think you want or need the GPS to work indoors, take it outside.

 If that does not solve your 'not working GPS' try a simple GPS echo program such as listed below.
 This reads character from the GPS and sends them to the Arduino IDE serial monitor so you can see what the GPS is up to.
 Remember to take your GPS outdoors.
-Note that you will need to tell the program what pin numbers you have the GPS TX and GPS RX pins connected to on the Arduino.
+#####Note that you will need to tell the program what pin numbers you have the GPS TX and GPS RX pins connected to on the Arduino.

     //Simple_SoftwareSerial_GPS_Echo